Leahy ’61 directs federal funds to Institute for Global Engagement

 Faculty/staff report

-A new Center for Global Engagement at Saint Michael’s College is set to receive $400,000 in federal funding from the Omnibus Appropriations Bill, signed on March 15.
+A new Institute for Global Engagement at Saint Michael’s College is set to receive $400,000 in federal funding from the Omnibus Appropriations Bill, signed on March 15.

 The support, championed by Sen. Patrick Leahy, D-VT ’61, will help to expand student international internship opportunities to Europe and Latin America.
 It also will pay for programming on international issues and cover operating costs for the Center.